 Applicability

-FAR 22.603 defines when labor standards requirements apply to supply contracts, focusing on location, value, and exemption status.
+FAR 22.603 defines when the requirements for materials, supplies, articles, and equipment contracts apply, focusing on location, contract value, and exemptions.

 Overview

 FAR 22.603 outlines when the requirements of FAR 22.602 apply to government contracts and subcontracts.
 Specifically, it clarifies that these requirements cover contracts (including indefinite-delivery contracts, basic ordering agreements, and blanket purchase agreements) and subcontracts under Section 8(a) of the Small Business Act for the manufacture or furnishing of supplies.
-The regulation applies if the work is performed in the United States, Puerto Rico, or the U.S. Virgin Islands, the contract value exceeds or may exceed $15,000, and the contract is not exempt under FAR 22.604.
-This section helps contracting professionals determine whether the labor standards and requirements in 22.602 must be followed for a given procurement action.
+The regulation applies if the work is performed in the United States, Puerto Rico, or the U.S. Virgin Islands, the contract value exceeds or may exceed $20,000, and the contract is not otherwise exempt under FAR 22.604.

 Key Rules

-- Applies to contracts performed in the United States, Puerto Rico, or the U.S. Virgin Islands.
+- Applies to contracts performed in the U.S., Puerto Rico, or the U.S. Virgin Islands.

 - Contract Value Threshold